autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 ### Which classes do predicted probabilities correspond to?

-This should become obvious if you specify the `as_pandas` argument like this:
+This should become obvious if you look at the pandas DataFrame column names after specifying the `as_pandas` argument like this:

 ```
 predictor.predict_proba(test_data, as_pandas=True)